vallotlab/ChromSCape/README.md

 The dataset from Grosselin et al. are PDX- triple negative breast cancer tumours resistant or not to chemotherapy (respectively HBCx_22 & HBCx_95).
 Download the dataset of interest from GEO :https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE117309.
 To run the app up to the differential analysis step, you need the count matrices.
 The peak calling and gene set enrichment parts require BAM files (available at https://figshare.com/s/fb04c2b17b234aa9d5eb).

+## Output

+The app automatically creates a directory **datasets** in which a new directory is created for each analysis with a different input name.
+Inside that directory are created a directory for each part of the analysis, containing RData and figures.

+## Other

+The Gene Set Enrichment Analysis is based on MSIG database (http://software.broadinstitute.org/gsea/msigdb).

 ## Requirements